Failed Dental Implants

 There are several reasons why you may experience late-term implant failure, but the most common causes are due to infection or bone loss.
 Pero-implantitis is an infection that develops around the implant and in the gum tissue.
 Most often, this is the result of poor oral hygiene after having it placed.
 Over time, it can lead to bone loss, causing you to experience a painful, loose implant.

 In some cases, the implant post may fail to integrate into your jawbone.
 This often occurs when the procedure was performed on someone who had decreased bone density.
-However, it can also result from dental trauma after the implant was place, which can also lead to a broken implant.
+However, it can also result from dental trauma after the implant was placed, which can also lead to a broken implant.

 Treatment for Implant Failure